 Herd health is of the utmost importance.
 The herd is on a vaccination and worming program outlined by our veterinarian.
 All kids are started on a coccidiosis preventative by 2 weeks of age.
 The herd is tested for CAEV annually, and new additions to the herd are isolated and go through a battery of tests that include CAE, johnnes and CL.
 We are pleased to note that we have never had a case of mycoplasma, CL, soremouth, johnnes, TB or brucellosis.

 We have begun testing the herd for G6S (Mucopolysaccharidosis IIID), and will post results on individual animal pages as they are done.
-We are happy to say that all animals tested so far have come back negative, and with these tests in hand we have been able to determine that several other animals in the herd are negative as well by parentage.
-All of our herd sires are negative.
+We are happy to say that all animals tested so far have come back normal, and with these tests in hand we have been able to determine that several other animals in the herd are normal as well by parentage.
+All of our herd sires are normal.

 Should you have any questions, please feel free to contact us by phone or e-mail and thanks for taking the time to stop by.